 The Audit Committee consists of the following individuals until the end of their respective periods of office (the chair and up to two further members):

 Pursuant to the German Stock Corporation Act (Sections 107 (4), 100 (5) AktG), the audit committee must include at least one supervisory board member with expertise in the financial accounting or financial auditing areas.
-The Audit Committee Chairman Dr Georg Kellinghusen meets the statutory conditions pursuant to the German Stock Corporation Act (Sections 107 (4), 100 (5) AktG) and also possesses specialist knowledge and experience as a CFO over a more than thirty-year period, including at four listed companies.
-His activities focus on controlling, financial questions and financial accounting, among other areas.
+Dr. Georg Kellinghusen, who was the Chairman of the Audit Committee until the AGM on 7 March 2019, meets the statutory conditions pursuant to the German Stock Corporation Act (Sections 107 (4), 100 (5) AktG) and also possesses specialist knowledge and experience as a CFO over a more than thirty-year period, including at four listed companies.
+His activities focus on controlling, financial matters and financial accounting, among other areas.
+He also possesses broad knowledge in compliance topics as well as in the investor relations area.
+The current Audit Committee Chairman Dr. Michael Majerus meets the statutory conditions pursuant to the German Stock Corporation Act (Sections 107 (4), 100 (5) AktG), and also possesses specialist knowledge as a head of financial accounting and CFO, including at three listed companies.
+His activities focus on controlling, financial matters and financial accounting, among other areas.
 He also possesses broad knowledge in compliance topics as well as in the investor relations area.

 The Personnel Committee consists of the following individuals until the end of their respective periods of office (the chair and up to two further members):